 Guido Reni’s portrait of Beatrice Cenci retains pride of place at the Galleria Nazionale d’Arte Antica in Palazzo Barberini, just off Piazza Barberini in Rome.
-It is a beautiful painting, but the old story that it was completed by Reni on the eve of Beatrice’s execution has since been discredited by art historians; it now hangs with the slightly more neutral title Portrait of a Young Woman in a Turban and a tentative attribution to Reni’s fellow Bolognese artist Ginevra Cantofoli.
-In the same gallery you can see Caravaggio’s gory masterpiece Judith Beheading Holofernes, a painting reputedly composed after Caravaggio witnessed the decapitation of Beatrice first hand, standing among the crowds at her execution on September 11, 1599.
+The old story that it was completed by Reni on the eve of Beatrice’s execution has since been discredited by art historians, so it now hangs with the slightly more neutral title Portrait of a Young Woman in a Turban and a tentative attribution to Reni’s fellow Bolognese artist Ginevra Cantofoli.
+In the same gallery you can see Caravaggio’s Judith Beheading Holofernes, a gory masterpiece said to have been composed after Caravaggio witnessed the decapitation of Beatrice first hand, standing among the crowds at her execution on September 11, 1599.
 Everything about Beatrice Cenci has since become shrouded in mystery and romance, including the origins of these two paintings, the bare facts of the case long superseded by legend.

-This legend was, in fact, a violent Roman family tragedy that would have suited the darker Jacobean stages of England.
-Rome in the sixteenth century was a city rebuilt by great noble dynasties like the Colonna, the della Rovere, the Farnese and the Borghese — the Barberini came later — names immortalised in their churches and castles, streets and piazzas, art commissions and crimes.
-The Cenci were among the most dangerous and volatile of these families and their story would be defined, in the Roman style, by extravagance, violence, ambition and tragedy.
+This was a violent Roman family tragedy that would have suited the darker Jacobean stages of England.
+The Rome of Beatrice Cenci was a city that had been rebuilt by its great noble dynasties, powerful families like the Colonna, the della Rovere, the Farnese and the Borghese (the Barberini came later) who immortalised themselves in their churches, castles, streets and piazzas.
+The Cenci were among the most dangerous and volatile of these clans and their story would be defined, in the Roman style, by extravagance, violence, ambition and tragedy.
 Even by the standards of his ancestors, Francesco Cenci stood out for his depravity and corruption.
-The physical and psychological cruelty he inflicted on his own family was relentless and extreme, and he was rumoured to have raped Beatrice, his only daughter.
-This violation would drive her to murder, she claimed, enlisting her brothers, mother-in-law and two vassals in a conspiracy for which she would be tried and executed.
-This is where the legend began: by killing her hated father and not yielding to her papal tormentors she became an icon of resistance for the people of Rome, a symbolic challenge to the depravity of the Roman aristocracy and the corruption of the papacy.
-Later, this local populist legend — or, more specifically, the lovely ‘Reni portrait’ — fed a Romantic infatuation that would inspire Shelley, Stendhal and Słowacki to produce minor works based on her story, exporting her name outside Italy and keeping her memory alive.
+The physical and psychological cruelty he inflicted on his wives and children was relentless and extreme, including the rape of his only daughter, Beatrice, a violation that would drive her to parricide.
+This is where the legend began: by killing her hated father and not yielding to her papal tormentors she became an icon of resistance for the people of Rome and a symbolic challenge to the depravity and corruption of Roman authority.

 So this is Fulci’s world, alright – a domain of power, corruption and violence.
 The physicality of Fulci’s cinema finds its expression here in the humid and claustrophobic atmosphere of sixteenth century Rome in summertime, but also through the sheer physical torment he inflicted on his principal characters.
 Olimpio is stretched on a rack and branded with scolding irons in excruciating detail.
 In real life, Francesco’s head was almost completely severed, but here Fulci initiates the first in a long line of iconic eye stabbings; at the end of the struggle Francesco lies prostrate and disfigured, like a victim of one of Fulci’s 1980s zombies.
 If there is any other work related to the story of Beatrice other than The Cenci that comes close to Fulci’s approach here it is Caravaggio’s painting: the explicit, gory detail of Holofornes’ decapitation and Judith’s contorted pose and look of fascinated repulsion is like a blueprint for the Fulci style, a harbinger of the eerily disembodied, graphic massacres to come.
 In Beatrice Cenci the connection between shock effects and moral polemic still exists: Fulci’s outrage had not yet hollowed out, and the film still pulses with anger and passion.
 The cynicism, at this stage, was political, not misanthropic.
 Fulci could already depict human cruelty with an explicit fury, but this was borne of a basic humanism; the overt sympathy for victims and the fact that his most prominent martyrs are women would set these early films apart from the bleak, pitiless worlds of Contraband and The New York Ripper.
 Susan Sontag’s description of Artaud as “a connoisseur of despair and moral struggle” could also describe the Fulci of Beatrice Cenci – sensitive to the brutality and cruelty of life, but committed to redemption and justice.
 There is not necessarily any hope here, but there is still a moral force.